Plant Type

 Pertamina Geothermal Energy engaged Mott MacDonald for preparing the environmental and social impact assessment (ESIA) report for the project.

 Indonesia hosts the world’s biggest resources of geothermal energy and is estimated to have a geothermal capacity of approximately 29,000MW.
-Despite abundant geothermal resources, the nation is able to generate just about 1,340MW power from geothermal source, which is equivalent to 5% of its entire power production.
+Despite abundant geothermal resources, the nation is only able to generate about 1,340MW power from geothermal source, which is equivalent to 5% of its entire power production.

 The Indonesian Government plans to develop new projects to achieve geothermal power generation of 9,500MW by 2025 in order to exploit the available resources.